santo-mantras/Rainbow-Test/README.md

 # Rainbow-Test
-My First GitHub Repository of Rainbow Colours
+My First GitHub Repository of Rainbow Colours and Unicorns.